dendronhq/dendron-site/vault/dendron.topic.publish.cook.github.md

 git push
 ```

-The first push will take a bit because nextjs generates a bunch of assets on initial publishing.
+The first push will take a bit because Next.js generates a bunch of assets on initial publishing.
 Subsequent pushes will only commit changes and will be much faster.

 You can see the status of your page by going clicking github pages in your github repo.